Ada-Developers-Academy/core-unit-3/react-components/components.md

 <br/>

-When working along with Sophia, our recommendation is to do any work solely in the `main` branch, and to use the other branches as a reference, primarily through the GitHub web interface rather than by switching between branches in our local repository.
+When working along with Sofia, our recommendation is to do any work solely in the `main` branch, and to use the other branches as a reference, primarily through the GitHub web interface rather than by switching between branches in our local repository.
 If a local copy of the completed branches is desired, we can clone a second copy of the repository to another location in which we can switch between branches without affecting our work in our main forked copy.
 As long as we make no changes to this second clone, we'll be able to switch branches easily.

 ### !end-callout